 Research on MMMS usually focuses on a specific domain (Arnaiz et al., 2006; Costa & Lopes, 2021; Jantunen et al., 2010; Lin et al., 2011; Selvakumaran et al., 2022; Sumaila & Bahsi, 2022).
-For instance, Lin et al. (2011) developed MMMS based on Radio Frequency Identification (RFID) for a Taiwan construction lab to improve instrument inspection maintenance.
+For instance, Lin et al. (2011) developed an MMMS based on radio frequency identification (RFID) for a Taiwan construction lab to improve instrument inspection maintenance.
 Jantunen et al. (2010) identified the importance of MMMS on the shop floor.
-Olasumbo et al. (2019) analyzed a case study of implementing MMMS in a production environment to minimize breakdown in production.
+Olasumbo et al. (2019) analyzed a case study of implementing an MMMS in a production environment to minimize breakdowns in production.
 The MMMS improved communication, knowledge, data gathering, and support to the production line.
 Sumaila and Bahsi (2022) explored MMMS for the automotive industry.
-These studies' common ground is analyzing MMMS in a centralized organization for a specific area.
+The common ground in these studies is analyzing MMMS in a centralized organization for a specific area.
 Our research contributes to investigating MMMS implementation in a complex and decentralized organization.
-Therefore the main research question is, does the implementation of MMMS system improve the performance of a maintenance department in eight types of activities in a decentralized organization?
-The uniqueness of the current study is by addressing the facilities' maintenance activities in two dimensions (1) corrective and preventive maintenance and (2) under the lances of eight types of maintenance activities in a decentralized large healthcare organization with branches across the country.
-To the researcher's best knowledge, MMMS has not been explored in a decentralized healthcare organization.
+Therefore, the main research question is: Does the implementation of an MMMS improve the performance of a maintenance department in eight types of activities in a decentralized organization?
+The uniqueness of the current study is by addressing the facilities’ maintenance activities in two dimensions: (1) corrective and preventive maintenance and (2) in the context of eight types of maintenance activities in a decentralized large healthcare organization with branches across the country.
+To the researchers’ best knowledge, MMMS has not previously been explored in a decentralized healthcare organization.

-The research has three main contributions.
-(1) Add to research knowledge using real-life maintenance data and innovative model via cross-section analysis.
-According to the authors' knowledge, few research in the field were based on real-data.
-(2) Explore operational knowledge for decentralized organizations with the types of maintenance: corrective and preventive, that cross via eight repair types.
-(3) Identifying the business value of MMMS in improving service efficiency throughout operations effectiveness and the internal environment.
+This research offers three main contributions: (1) It adds to research knowledge using real-life maintenance data and an innovative model via cross-sectional analysis.
+To the authors’ knowledge, little previous research in this field has been based on real data.
+(2) It explores operational knowledge for decentralized organizations in the context of both corrective and preventive maintenance, covering eight repair types.
+(3) It identifies the business value of MMMS in improving service efficiency throughout operations effectiveness and the internal environment.

-The following section elaborates on the literature regarding relevant technologies and maintenance activities.
-The third section elaborates on a general description of the healthcare clinics' MMMS.
-The fourth section is devoted to hypotheses development about reducing maintenance time and increasing the number of service calls.
-Finally, the last section is a summary with a discussion of the key findings, limitations, and implications for research and practice.
+The following subsections summarize the literature regarding relevant technologies and maintenance activities, provide a general description of the healthcare clinics’ MMMS, and detail the hypotheses development related to reducing maintenance time and increasing the number of service calls.
+Section 2 details the material and methods used in this study.
+Section 3 details the study’s findings.
+Finally, Section 4 provides a summary with a discussion of the key findings and limitations of the study, and future implications for research and practice.

-2. Literature review
+1.1 Literature review

-Information communication technologies (ICT) facilitate transparency, ubiquitous in real-time via organizational systems integration, and mobile devices that enable employees to work outside the office (Ikumapayi et al., 2022; Manyika et al., 2013; Muzafar & Jhanjhi, 2020).
-ICT enhanced operational activities among supply chain partners in maintenance, warehousing and logistics (Hu et al., 2015).
-Computerized maintenance management system is a good example for ICT (Ismail, 2021).
-ICT for building facility management enable maintenance employees access maintenance management systems for precise information regarding faults and history (Su, 2009).
-Su (2009) demonstrated ERP systems that enable filed worker to conduct daily maintenance activities, enabling transparent information with minimum paperwork (Giessmann et al., 2012).
-ICT for maintenance activities is essential since filed workers and technicians can receive information in real time regarding the fault, developed schedule inspection as well as read machine information from a remote location (Ikumapayi et al., 2022; Muzafar & Jhanjhi, 2020).
+Information communication technologies (ICT) facilitate transparency, ubiquitous in real-time via organizational systems integration and mobile devices that enable employees to work outside the office (Ikumapayi et al., 2022; Manyika et al., 2013; Muzafar & Jhanjhi, 2020).
+ICT enhances operational activities between supply chain partners in maintenance, warehousing, and logistics (Hu et al., 2015).
+A computerized maintenance management system is one example of the effective use of ICT (Ismail, 2021).
+In building facilities management, ICT enables maintenance employees to access maintenance management systems, giving them precise information regarding faults and history (Su, 2009).
+Su (2009) demonstrated an ERP system that enabled field workers to conduct daily maintenance activities, enabling the transfer of information with minimum paperwork (Giessmann et al., 2012).
+ICT for maintenance activities is essential, since field workers and technicians can receive information in real time regarding the fault and the inspection schedule, as well as read machine information from a remote location (Ikumapayi et al., 2022; Muzafar & Jhanjhi, 2020).